One Day (South Korean band)

 One Day was an eleven-member South Korean band formed by Korean musician Park Jin-young of JYP Entertainment.
 After performing as one group, it was splintered into two separate bands, the ballad-oriented group 2AM and the dance-focused group 2PM.
-Since their debut, 2AM and 2PM members have frequently appeared together on YouTube videos and television programs, collaborated together on songs, and performed together.
+Since their debut, 2AM and 2PM members have frequently appeared together on YouTube videos and television programs, collaborated on songs, and performed together.

 Formation

 A reality TV series on Mnet called Hot Blood Men captured the group's rigorous training program and had viewers vote on which trainees would debut.
 Former member Jay Park (Jaebeom) received the most fan votes, finishing in the top spot, while three trainees were eliminated: Lee Swichi, Jeong Jin-woon, and Yoon Doo-joon who were all cut.
 However, Jinwoon replaced Im Daehun upon the latter's withdrawal.
 By the end of the training process, One Day had been reduced to an eleven-member group.